TheOldPresbyope/moode-satechi/planB/README.md

 ## Components

 1. `/etc/udev/rules.d/42-satechi.rules` This replaces the same-named rule for the primary approach.
-Instead of invoking `systemd` when the Satechi Remote is detected, it uses `RUN` to invoke the startup shell script.
+It differs in that, instead of invoking `systemd` when the Satechi Remote is detected, it uses `RUN` to invoke the startup shell script.

 2. `/usr/local/bin/satechi.sh` This is the startup shell script, whose sole purpose is to invoke the actual Python script.
 This script does not exist in the primary approach.
 Using the `at now` construction here is the trick which makes the alternative approach work.